 To preserve the rail corridor, the California Legislature enacted the North Coast Railroad Authority Act, Government Code sections 93000, et seq.
 (Statutes of 1989, Chapter 1085).
-The Act authorized the newly created public entity to provide passenger and freight railroad service in Humboldt, Trinity, Mendocino, Sonoma, and Marin Counties with specific focus on the Eureka Southern Railroad in Humboldt and Mendocino Counties and the option of extending service into
+The Act authorized the newly created public entity to provide passenger and freight railroad service in Humboldt, Trinity, Mendocino, Sonoma, and Marin Counties with specific focus on the Eureka Southern Railroad in Humboldt and Mendocino Counties and the option of extending service into Del Norte County.
+To facilitate this, the Legislature authorized the use of state and federal funds to begin purchasing the line, one segment at a time.
+The details of these purchases and types of funds can be found in Appendix B, Public Investment in the NCRA Rail Corridor.

-1 The Interstate Commerce Commission was abolished in 1995 and several of its functions, including the governance of railroads, were transferred to the Surface Transportation Board.
-2 In Re Eureka Southern Railroad Inc., 1987
+&lt;sup>1 The Interstate Commerce Commission was abolished in 1995 and several of its functions, including the governance of railroads, were transferred to the Surface Transportation Board.
+In Re Eureka Southern Railroad Inc., 1987